DaveBackus/Data_Bootcamp/Markdown/data_bootcamp_description.md

 * Search:  nyu data bootcamp
 * Related courses:  https://github.com/DaveBackus/Data_Bootcamp/blob/master/Markdown/related_courses.md#related-courses

-**Two-session mini-course:**  November 6 and 13, 2-4, Tisch UC 25.
+**Two-session mini-course for Fall 2015:**  November 6 and 13, 2-4, Tisch UC 25.
 No registration required.
 More information at the GitHub link above.

 **Our team:**  Dave Backus, Chase Coleman, Spencer Lyon, and Glenn Okun.
-With help from Sarah Beckett-Hile and Hersh Iyer.
+With help from Sarah Beckett-Hile, Hersh Iyer, and Itamar Snir.

 A product of the #nyuecon Python factory @ NYU Stern